panoptic-labs/docs/docs/subgraph/schema.md

 ### CollateralDayData

- Data accumulated and condensed into day stats for each collateral
+ Data accumulated and condensed into day stats for each collateral.
+If no Collateral events are emitted on a given day, there will be a missing CollateralDayData for that day.

 <table>
 <thead>